What I learned from the book Designing Data-Intensive Applications

 It’s a classic example of trade-offs: LSM-trees achieve writes faster by turning random writes into sequential writes, at the cost of more complex reads and background compaction work.
 B-trees trade off some write performance to make reads as efficient as possible with one-disc seek to find a record.

 Now I understand why a database like RocksDB (an embeddable key-value store developed by Facebook, based on LSM trees) is favored for write-heavy workloads, or why Cassandra can handle high ingest rates.
-In contrast, MySQL might struggle unless caching is implemented.
+In contrast, MySQL might struggle without caching.

 📝 The book also covers storage engine optimizations like how some DBs use copy-on-write B-trees or append-only techniques to improve consistency, and how compression and buffer caches come into play.